 Midwestern Pet Foods has expanded the recall to include additional products that contain corn and were made in their Oklahoma manufacturing plant.

-As of January 11, 2021, FDA is aware of more than 70 pets that have died and more than 80 pets that are sick after eating Sportmix pet food.
-Not all of these cases have been officially confirmed as aflatoxin poisoning through laboratory testing or veterinary record review.
+On January 11, 2021, the FDA reported that more than 70 pets that have died and more than 80 pets that are sick after eating Sportmix pet food.

 Aflatoxins are toxins produced by the mould Aspergillus flavus, which can grow on corn and other grains used as ingredients in pet food.
 At high levels, aflatoxins can cause illness and death in pets.